 These sheep were then distributed throughout the reservation as improved or modernized.

-The original Fort Wingate, NM - USDA Range and Sheep Breeding Laboratory is where it all started with Dr. McNeal back in 1972, as he got to know some of the former scientists there, and used their objective data to help bring back the original ‘Navajo-Churro’ and usage of objective information.
+The original Fort Wingate, NM - USDA Range and Sheep Breeding Laboratory is where it all started with Dr. McNeal back in 1972, as he got to know some of the former scientists there, and used their objective data to help bring back the ‘Navajo-Churro’ and usage of objective information.
 Dr. McNeal has in his care the last remaining documentation from the sheep lab files as well as original photo documentation of some of the Navajo-Churro sheep at that time.
-This, along with years of developing trust and listening to the stories of the sheep from hundreds of Navajo families that remembered the "old type" sheep, has given him the information needed to develop the landrace phenotype.
+This, along with years of developing trust and listening to the stories of the sheep from hundreds of Navajo families that remembered the "old type" sheep, has given him the information needed to develop the landrace phenotype, the precursor for the breed standard.
 Without this unique collaboration, the Navajo-Churro sheep would presumably now be extinct along with the pastoral cultures that have relied on it.